andreacoradi/auth-jwt-deno/README.md

 This was accomplished with the library [djwt](https://github.com/timonson/djwt).

+### Encryption
+This uses sha256 hashed password salted with an env variable.

+Encryption is provided by the library [hmac](https://deno.land/x/hmac/)

 ## REST API
 Instead of [express](https://expressjs.com/it/) used with node, I chose the [oak](https://github.com/oakserver/oak) web framework.